emilyOberH/Algorithms/README.md

   2) *Quicksort*: Program implements Quicksort algorithm to display a sorted array of random integers.

   3) *Selectionsort*: Program implements Selectionsort algorithm to display a sorted array of random integers.

+  4) *Insertionsort*: Program implements Insertionsort algorithm to display a sorted array of random integers.